alonsobsd/bhyvemgr/README.md

 bhyvemgr can use two kind of network settings: *Quick network configuration* or *Best network configuration*.
 Choose one of them accord to your own needs.
 I recommend second one because it permits a complete network management of virtual machines.

 ## Quick network configuration
 If you want use bhyve without many network features, you can create a bridge and add your ethernet interface to it.
-Take on mind you will need a DHCP/DHCPv6 server, SLAAC or a router with delegation prefix activated, in your network environment, if you want that virtual machine network configuration will be assigned automatically.
-Otherwise you must set network configuration manually for each virtual machine.
+Keep in mind that you will need a DHCP/DHCPv6 server, SLAAC or a router with prefix delegation activated in your network environment if you want the virtual machine's network configuration to be assigned automatically.
+Otherwise, you'll need to manually configure the network settings for each virtual machine.

 Add the following lines to your **/etc/rc.conf** file: